astojmir/PFMFind/sphinx-docs/gui-index.rst

 Viewing index information
 -------------------------

-Once the connection to an index is established, the :ref:`Index tab` provides information about its structure and size.
+Once the connection to an index is established, the :ref:`Index tab<fig-pfmfind-index>` provides information about its structure and size.

 .. _fig-pfmfind-index: